Overview

 Signature

-• I understand that the safety, security and use of the mobile device is solely my responsibility and I agree to personally reimburse SSAFA for any loss, damage or excessive call/data charges whilst any SSAFA owned mobile device is under my care and control.
+- I understand that the safety, security and use of the mobile device is solely my responsibility and I agree to personally reimburse SSAFA for any loss, damage or excessive call/data charges whilst any SSAFA owned mobile device is under my care and control.

-• I understand and accept all terms of this policy and agree to be bound by them until I return any SSAFA owned mobile device.
+- I understand and accept all terms of this policy and agree to be bound by them until I return any SSAFA owned mobile device.

-• I understand and accept all terms of this policy and agree to be bound by them until I disconnect my personal device(s) from SSAFA’s mobile device management system.
+- I understand and accept all terms of this policy and agree to be bound by them until I disconnect my personal device(s) from SSAFA’s mobile device management system.

-Name (print) Date
+Name (print) | Date | ||

-Appendix A – BYOD
+Appendix A – BYOD (Bring your own device)

 Overview

 SSAFA recognises the benefits that can be achieved by allowing staff/volunteers to use their own electronic devices when working, whether that is at home, on site or while travelling.
 Such devices include laptops, smart phones and tablets, and the practice is commonly known as ‘bring your own device’ or BYOD.
-SSAFA IT is committed to supporting staff/volunteers in this practice and ensuring that as few technical restrictions as reasonably possible are imposed on accessing SSAFA provided services on BYOD.
+SSAFA IT is committed to supporting staff/volunteers in this practice by ensuring that as few technical restrictions as reasonably possible are imposed on accessing SSAFA provided services on BYOD.

 The use of such devices to create and process SSAFA information and data creates issues that need to be addressed, particularly in the area of information security.